COSMOS-CTC-Cambridge/GRTeclyn/docs/CPUs.md

 mpiexec -n 4 ./main3d.gnu.MPI.OMP.ex params.txt
 ```

 On a cluster you will probably need to submit a jobscript for the run.
-Some example jobscripts can be found in [[Example system setups and jobscripts | Example system setups and jobscripts]] along with the `make.local-pre` files and module choices if relevant.
+Some example jobscripts can be found in [Working on HPC systems](setups.md) along with the `make.local-pre` files and module choices if relevant.